Casey Kasem: Illness and death

-On June 15, 2014, Kasem died at St. Anthony's Hospital in Gig Harbor, Washington at the age of 82.
+On June 15, 2014, Kasem died at St. Anthony's Hospital in Gig Harbor, Washington, at the age of 82.
 The immediate cause of death was reported as sepsis caused by an ulcerated bedsore.
 His body was handed over to his widow.
 Reportedly, Kasem wanted to be buried at Forest Lawn Memorial Park in Glendale.

-By July 19, a judge had granted Kerri Kasem a temporary restraining order to prevent Jean Kasem from cremating the body in order to allow an autopsy to be performed.
+By July 19, 2014, a judge had granted Kerri Kasem a temporary restraining order to prevent Jean Kasem from cremating the body in order to allow an autopsy to be performed.
 However, when Kerri Kasem went to give a copy of the order to the funeral home, she was informed that the body had been moved at the direction of Jean Kasem.
 Kasem's wife had the body moved to a funeral home in Montreal on July 14, 2014.
 On August 14, it was reported in the Norwegian newspaper Verdens Gang that Kasem was going to be buried in Oslo.

 Jean Kasem had him interred at Oslo Western Civil Cemetery on December 16, 2014, more than six months after his death.

 In November 2015, three of Kasem's children and his brother sued his widow for wrongful death.
-The lawsuit charges Jean Kasem with elder abuse and inflicting emotional distress on the children by restricting access before his death.
+The lawsuit charged Jean Kasem with elder abuse and inflicting emotional distress on the children by restricting access before his death.
 A 2018 police investigation initiated by a private investigator working for Jean found that he had received appropriate medical care while in Washington, and that there was no evidence pointing to homicide.
 The suits were settled in 2019.